 Registration and payment can be completed online, by phone at 906-487-2073, or at the SDC Ticket Office.
 Participants must sign a waiver of liability prior to participation.
-You will receive an admission ticket to present to your instructor on the first day of class.
+The SDC is not responsible for lost or stolen property.
+Please do not leave valuables unattended.

 A modern Japanese martial training that emphasizes body movement and momentum rather than punches and kicks.
 The course teaches blocking, rolling, locking, and throwing movements that help students learn to control the force of an opponent.